|

 Know that usually, with a more powerful motor, you'll need a battery with higher capacity (more Wh), to pair with it.

-Related is the amount of torque a motor can produce.
+Related the power is the amount of torque a motor can produce.
 It's a measure of the amount of force a motor can put out.
-This typically ranges from 30 to 80 Nm (Newton meters) for ebikes.
-So if you expectt to do a lot of hills, you'll want a motor capable of a high torque.
+The typical range is 30 to 100 Nm (Newton meters) for ebikes.

-Many pricier ebikes have what’s called a mid-drive motor that’s located at the crank between the pedals.
+Many pricier ebikes have what's called a mid-drive motor that's located at the crank between the pedals.
 Motors are heavy, so putting the motor mid-way between the front and rear wheels better balances the weight of the bike.
-These ebikes will usually use a torque sensor to tell the motor how much power to put out.
-The more torque you put on the pedals, the more power you'll get from the motor.
-Some riders claim this feels more natural.
+These ebikes typically come a torque sensor.
 Since the mid-drive motor drives the chain, you can also use the bike's gears like you would with a car or motorcycle to affect the speed/power to the rear wheel.
-One downside, however – if the chain breaks, you’re out of luck., and walking your ebike the rest of the trip.
+Another advantage to a mid-drive motor comes when you have to change the rear tube and/or tire — just like with a regular bike‚ you simply remove the rear wheel as usual.
+One downside, however. to a mid-drive motor is — if the chain breaks, you're out of luck and walking your ebike the rest of the trip.
 And know that mid-drive motors put a lot more stress on the chain and gears.

 When pedaling, the amount of power the motor offers is determined by what PAS (pedal assist) level you are in.
 The amount is a percentage of the total sustained power capability of the motor.
-Although configurable on some ebikes, there are typically five PAS levels which might be set to 20, 40, 60, 80, and 100% power from the motor.
-(Some ebikes let you set the power output for each level, too, which can be VERY handy.)
+Although configurable on some ebikes, there are typically five PAS levels which, for example, might be set to deliver 20, 40, 60, 80, and 100% power from the motor.
+Some ebikes allow you manually set the power output for each level, as well, which can be VERY handy.

 The PAS level may feel like it's set to give you a certain speed, but that's not true.
 It's only giving you a set percent of power from the motor.
 If you are barely pedaling at all, you'll get one speed, but if you supplement the motor with a bit of "power" of your own, you'll go even faster.
 Your speed will depend on the total combined power provided you and the motor.
 (Of course, your speed also depends on many factors, such as how aerodynamic you are (sitting upright versus bent forward), wind direction and speed, tires, your weight, weight of the bike, and road/path surface.)
 Along with those factors, the PAS level also determines how much battery is used.
 So, to maximize your range, use the lowest PAS level — use a higher PAS level and/or the throttle only sparingly.